SpektraSystems/Red-Hat-Modernize-Apps/lab3.md

 Next, let's make a change to the app that will be obvious in the UI.

-First, open `src/main/webapp/app/css/coolstore.css`, which contains the CSS stylesheet for the CoolStore app.
+From the CodeReady Workspaces File Explorer, open `modernize-apps/monolith/src/main/webapp/app/css/coolstore.css`, which contains the CSS stylesheet for the CoolStore app."

-Add the following CSS to turn the header bar background to Red Hat red :
+At the bottom of the CSS stylesheet file, add the following to turn the header bar background to Red Hat red:

 ~~~css
 .navbar-header {